snap-one/docs-driverworks-proxyprotocol/source/includes/104_ui_button_proxy_capabilities/_1-UIBUTTONCAPABILITIES.md

 `<web_view_url></web_view_url>`

-<i>Optional</i> Capability which points to the c4z-delivered web application.
-The controller://driver/driver\_name construct (I.e., the Controller URL Scheme) connects at the driver's www directory as the root of the path.
+An optional capability which points to the c4z-delivered web application.
+The controller://driver/driver\_name construct (i.e., the Controller URL Scheme) connects at the driver's www directory as the root of the path.

 Note that the driver name **MUST** be the same as the driver's filename.

-#### Example
+### Example

 ```xml
 <capabilities>